jaggarajununna/BUSINESS-ANALYST-PORTFOLIO/README.md

 [VIEW BUSINESS OPERATIONS DATABASE SCHEMA](https://github.com/jaggaraj/STYLELABS/blob/main/mysql%20stylelabs_operation%20schema.pdf).

-# DEVELOPED POWER BI DASHBOARD FOR STYLE LABS PVT LTD
+# DEVELOPED RECRUITMENT,TRAINING AND DEVELOPMENT POWER BI DASHBOARD FOR STYLE LABS PVT LTD

 Training and Development Dashboard includes the following components:
 Employee Code and Skill Level filters to select specific employees or skill levels.Cost of Training metric displaying the total cost (104K) of training programs.Trainings Attended metric showing the total number (117) of trainings attended by employees.Scheduled Trainings metric indicating the number (62) of upcoming scheduled training sessions.A bar chart displaying the count of employees with different promotion statuses (Promoted, Not Promoted, and Hold).A bar chart showing the count of promotions across different employee designations.Cost Center and Employee Designation filters to analyze data based on cost centers or job designations.A dual bar chart comparing the sum of kpis (Key Performance Indicators) before and after training, indicating the impact of training on employee performance.A Trainings Schedule Trend line chart showing the trend of scheduled trainings over time (in this case, for the year 2024).Recruitment Type and Education Level filters to analyze data based on recruitment types or educational qualifications.Date filters (Joining Date and Training Date) to filter data based on specific date ranges.